 - Incorporate the eggs one by one and knead until everything is integrated.

-- Finally, add the butter and knead until you get a smooth, soft and elastic dough (at first it is quite sticky, it is knead a lot until you get a uniform dough again).
-If you have an electric dough mixer, you realize that it is ready because it detaches from the mixer bowl and gets caught in the hook.
+- Finally, add the butter and knead until you get a smooth, soft and elastic dough (at first it is quite sticky, knead until you get a uniform dough again).
+If you have a kneading machine, you realize that it is ready because it comes off from the edge of the mixer’s bowl, remaining on the hook.

-- Make a bun with the dough, cover and let it rise until it doubles in volume.
+- Round the dough, cover and leave to rise until doubled in volume.

-- Divide the dough into buns of 40 grams (1,41 oz) of dough each.
+- Divide the dough into buns of 40 g / 0.088 lb / 1.41 oz of dough each.
 Place on a buttered baking dish.
 Paint barely with the egg and milk mixture.
 Cover with cling film and let rest until they double in volume.

 - Once cold, separate the buns with the hand.
-Make a cut inclined downwards without going beyond the middle of the bread and without cutting it completely (it must stay joined).
-Fill with dulce de leche (milk caramel for pastries) or pastry cream.
-Sprinkle with powdered sugar if desired.
+Make a cut inclined downwards without going beyond the middle of the bread and without cutting it completely (it must stay joined) Fill with dulce de leche (milk caramel for pastries) or pastry cream.
+Sprinkle with icing sugar if desired.